 WHAT GOES ON AT THE TABLE COMPETITION?

 The seven contestants that have the highest number of correct answers in the written test advance to the table competition.
-Rubin has a professional blackjack table set up and he acts as the dealer.
+Rubin has a professional blackjack table set up and he, or Richard Munchkin, acts as the dealer.
 Here are two examples of the table contests.

 - Max spread a shuffled deck of cards face up on the layout, gave the contestants 30 seconds to memorize the order of the cards, then stacked the deck face down, and each contestant in turn had to say what the rank was of each card in the stack, in order.

 - Max gave each contestant two decks of cards from which he removed one random card and placed it on the table in front of each player.
 Each player had to state what counting system he was going to use (all used Hi-Lo), and then count down the two decks rapidly and state whether the rank of the removed card was high (10, J, Q, K, A), low (2 through 6), or neutral (7, 8, 9).